abbyazari/abbyazari.github.io/_pages/publications.md

 ### Planetary Systems Plasma Transport - Terrestrial Planets

-* **Azari, A. R.**, Abrahams, E. A., Sapienza, F., et al. (2023, under review) "Magnetic Field Draping in Induced Magnetospheres: Evidence from the MAVEN Mission to Mars".
+* **Azari, A. R.**, Abrahams, E. A., Sapienza, F., et al. (2023) "Magnetic Field Draping in Induced Magnetospheres: Evidence from the MAVEN Mission to Mars".

   *This work details a large-scale data-driven evaluation of Mars' magnetic field response to the multiple spatio-temporal drivers with MAVEN spacecraft data.
 This work culminated in an expanded theoretical model of induced magnetospheres.
 Work within this manuscript is partially funded by the inaugural NASA AI/ML Grants and includes applications of Bayesian methods to quantify causal effects in Mars' space environment and development of novel qualitative visualization methods for planetary magnetic fields.*